Chalarangelo/30-seconds-of-code/snippets/pipeAsyncFunctions.md

 ### pipeAsyncFunctions

-Performs left-to-right function composition.
+Performs left-to-right function composition for asynchronous functions.

 Use `Array.reduce()` with the spread operator (`...`) to perform left-to-right function composition using `Promise.then()`.
 The functions can return a combination of: simple values, `Promise`'s, or they can be defined as `async` ones returning through `await`.
 All functions must be unary.

 ```js